Do you know how to run an effective remote meeting to manage online workers?

 While it is a must to have a pre-set agenda for your remote meetings, the items on the agenda will vary greatly on your individual needs and the goals of your business.
 Here are some overall ideas that are highly beneficial for most businesses.

-- Ongoing Project Status – Allow each team member to brief you quickly on the status of all current work assignments one at a time.
-Individual updates are better than simply asking ‘How’s everything going?’ to the team as a whole because it encourages even the quietest team members to speak up.
+- Ongoing Project Status – Allow each worker to brief you quickly on the status of all current work assignments one at a time.
+Individual updates are better than simply asking ‘How’s everything going?’ to the workers as a whole because it encourages even the quietest workers to speak up.
 This is the place where you discuss the previous week’s goals and if those goals were met.

-- New Project Work and Assignments – If there is any new or upcoming work, take a few moments to quickly brief your team and make assignments.
+- New Project Work and Assignments – If there is any new or upcoming work, take a few moments to quickly brief workers and make assignments.

 - Schedule – Go over deadlines and make sure every project is on schedule.